zabull1/cycling_DE_project/Tutorial.md

 	- change the directory to prefect folder using `cd`
 	- Log in to the Prefect Cloud dashboard
 		- `prefect cloud login -k [api_key]`
-	- Edit blocks.py by inserting the service account credentials
+	- Edit blocks.py by inserting the service account credentials and bucket name
 	- Create the prefect blocks
 		- `python blocks.py` or  via the cloud UI [prefect blocks](https://docs.prefect.io/concepts/blocks/)
 	- Deploy the pipeline